ozkary/ozkary.github.io/_posts/2023/2023-04-15-data-engineering-process-fundamentals-design-planning.md

 toc: true
 ---

-Now that we have completed the discovery step and the scope of work on a project is clearly defined, we move on to the design and planning step.
-The design and planning phase of a data engineering project is crucial for laying the foundation of a successful system.
+Now that we have completed the discovery step and the scope of work on the project is clearly defined, we move on to the design and planning step.
+The design and planning phase of a data engineering project is crucial for laying out the foundation of a successful system.
 It involves defining the system architecture, designing data pipelines, implementing source control practices, ensuring continuous integration and deployment (CI/CD), and leveraging tools like Docker and Terraform for infrastructure automation.

 ![ozkary-data-engineering-design-planning](../../assets/2023/ozkary-data-engineering-process-design-planning.png "Data Engineering Process Fundamentals- Design and Planning")